 - the value of your standard rate, zero rate and reduced rate supplies

-- your turnover from the sale of second-hand goods sold outside the margin scheme.
-See VAT Notice 718 Margin schemes
+- your turnover from the sale of second-hand goods sold outside the Margin Scheme, see The Margin and Global Accounting Scheme (VAT Notice 718)

-- any sales of investment gold that are covered by the VAT Act, Section 55.
-See VAT Notice 701/21: Gold
+- any sales of investment gold that are covered by the VAT Act, Section 55 – see Gold acquisitions, imports and investments (VAT Notice 701/21)

 Remember to leave out any VAT when doing this test.